felipepastorelima/vue-library/README.md

 Course Webpage: https://scaffoldhub.io/courses/vue-library

-## Scaffold
+## Base Application

+The base project is at the 1-Project folder.

 Vue Element UI with SQL or MongoDB

 Version: 1.2.1

-The ScaffoldHub project file needed to generate the application is at the 1-Project folder.

 ## Basics